-There are situations in which the additional requirements of training and measures are likely to be disproportional compared to the potential risks involved.
-Therefore, this Appendix (full text in separate document) provides the possibility for an exemption in cases in which it can be shown that the use of a product (including chemicals, packaging, application aids) presents a very low risk during normal and foreseeable conditions of use.
-This is the case for example in the building sector, where a lot of diisocyanate containing products (e.g. building foams, glues) are only used for special short term activities during the working time.
+In Appendix 7 (Exempted products, etc) criteria are defined to systematically identify these products with potentially low exposure and risk.
+This is the case for products for which it can be shown that the use of a product (including chemicals, packaging, application aids) presents a very low risk during normal and foreseeable conditions of use.

 Products are eligible for this exemption if they are shown to have a reduced risk potential (e.g. they do not emit aerosols under ambient use conditions) and/or if specific application equipment is used that has especially been developed to minimise exposure.
 An example is the combination of a small foam cartridge with a special application nozzle preventing potential for dermal contact and minimising inhalation exposure.

-In the Appendix Exemptions criteria are defined to systematically identify these products with potentially low exposure and risk.
 In order to determine whether a product fulfils these criteria, an application specific assessment considering the exemption criteria laid down in this Appendix is to be conducted.
 If the criteria are met, the requirements of the Appendix Training and Measures can be omitted.

-The products identified by the rules set down in this Appendix are by no means "safe" products, which should already be obvious by the fact that they are still hazardous mixtures as defined by Article 4 of CLP (European Parliament and Council, 2008).
+However, the products identified by the rules set down in this Appendix are by no means "safe" products, which should already be obvious by the fact that they are still hazardous mixtures as defined by Article 4 of CLP (European Parliament and Council, 2008).
 They are to be classified as respiratory sensitisers and no threshold has been identified for the sensitising potential of diisocyanates.